Arboulahdour/nodejs-cicd-automation/README.md

         - 1.0
 ~~~

-### 2. Deploy the application on dev/test server using the created image
+### 2. Deploy the application on dev/test server using Ansible

 ##### This is the playbook used for deploying the application (devserver.yml)
 ~~~